Research shows that the number of family and unpaid carers caring for and supporting other people is rising because people are living longer.

-Caring Together also provides some services in our area for young carers, including carer breaks, a specialist carer helpline and a Children in Need funded programme ‘Free to be Me’.
+Caring Together also provides some services in our area for young carers under 18, including carer breaks, a specialist carer helpline and a Children in Need funded programme ‘Free to be Me’.

 Are you raising a child or young person with disabilities or additional needs?
 Pinpoint, the parent carer forum for Cambridgeshire, can signpost you to help and support, runs events and information sessions and also offers a chance to get involved in shaping local services.

 The county council’s Local Offer webpages have information about how children and young people 0 - 25 who have special educational needs and/or disabilities (SEND) are supported.

 In Cambridgeshire, Caring Together is contracted by the county council to provide advice, guidance and services to carers.

 It has a specialist carer services team, carer learning sessions to support carers in their role and dedicated caseworkers if caring is having a significant impact on a carer’s health and wellbeing.
 It also offers help with breaks from caring and a quarterly magazine with information and advice.

 - What If emergency planning scheme – if a carer cannot continue caring due to illness or an unplanned event or emergency.